-Within the past three years there have been no FLUM changes within the defined radius.
+Within the past three years, there have been two (2) FLUM changes within the defined radius: 23SS00007 and 23SS00021.
+Both requests were for a CC FLUM designation.

-2. actual development over the immediately preceding three years; and
+2. actual development over the immediately preceding three years; and actions have resulted in the issuance of a building permit for single-family residential.

-Within the half-mile radius of the subject property there has been one zoning action approved by the Board of County Commissioners which was developed.
+Within a half-mile radius of the subject property, there have been seven approved zoning actions that have been developed.
+Two of the approved